Kalberhe/DSC80_FINAL_PROJECT/index.md

 We visualized missing values across all 163 columns to understand the scale of the issue.

-Some features — especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits — had significant null percentages, often exceeding 30–50%.
+Some features — especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits, had significant null percentages, often exceeding 30–50%.
 Here's a visualization of the top 20:

 (Plot would go here if applicable)